provide the essential

 My other, shorter duration (one-to-four day) courses are described in next page of this

-A public offering of Missile Design, Development, and System Engineering will be held in Atlanta, GA during December 5-7,
+A public offering of the Missile Design, Development, and System Engineering short course will be held in Columbia, MD during

 I am very pleased with the success of my year 2012 textbook, Missile Design and System Engineering.
 It

 is larger in scope than my year 2006 book, Tactical Missile Design, Second Edition.
 The new book has 88% more pages - with more